kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## Prefix/suffix transformer

 The prefix/suffix transformer adds a prefix/suffix to the `metadata/name` field for all resources.
-Here is an example of a prefix transformer configuration:
+Here is the default prefix transformer configuration:

 ```yaml
 namePrefix: